 The accumulated fund balance is the amount of funds available at the end of the fiscal year.
 The operating result is the amount the fund balance increased or decreased during the year.

-General Fund Balance (GAAP Basis) Decreases From Prior Year
+General Fund Balance (GAAP Basis) Increases From Prior Year

-- The operating surplus included a $1.3 billion deficit in the General Fund.
+- The operating surplus included an $11.3 billion surplus in the General Fund.

-For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances in the Annual Report.
+For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances in the ACFR.

 * The State’s governmental funds include the General Fund, the Federal Special Revenue Fund, the General Debt Service Fund and all nonmajor governmental funds.